apache/incubator-hugegraph/CONTRIBUTING.md

 5. Sign the HugeGraph CLA: [https://cla-assistant.io/hugegraph/hugegraph](https://cla-assistant.io/hugegraph/hugegraph)

+Optional: You can use [Github desktop](https://desktop.github.com/) to greatly simplify the commit and update process.

 ## 2. Create an Issue on GitHub

 If you encounter bugs or have any questions, please go to [GitHub Issues](https://github.com/hugegraph/hugegraph/issues) to report them and feel free to [create an issue](https://github.com/hugegraph/hugegraph/issues/new).